 Muḥammad’s wife, Khadijih was the first to believe in Him, and the first non-related person was an Ethiopian slave.

-The twelve Imams, or genealogical successors of Muḥammad, have been listed as follows by the Cambridge Scholar, Edward G. Browne:
+The twelve Imams, or genealogical successors of Muḥammad, are:

 1. ‘Alí ibn Abí Ṭalib, the cousin and first disciple of the Prophet, assassinated at al-Kúfa, (AH 40) CE 661.